huggingface/hub-docs/docs/hub/webhooks-guide-discussion-bot.md

 The Space's code is here: https://huggingface.co/spaces/discussion-bot/webhook/tree/main

 We used NodeJS and Typescript to implement it, but any language or framework would work equally well.
+Read more about Docker Spaces [here](https://huggingface.co/docs/hub/spaces-sdks-docker).

 **The main `server.ts` file is [here](https://huggingface.co/spaces/discussion-bot/webhook/blob/main/server.ts)**